sycomix/Accelerator-AzureML_CognitiveSearch/01_Deploy_Skills/README.md

 ### Build the Markdown Skill
 Make sure that you have the required prerequisites as mentioned [here](https://docs.microsoft.com/en-us/azure/developer/python/tutorial-vs-code-serverless-python-01)
 1. Open the [markdown_skill](./markdown_skill/) folder in Visual Studio Code
 2. VS code will prompt you to Create virtual environment as it Failed to find Python Virtual environment.
 Click "Create virtual environment" button.
-You wil then be prompted to Select a Python interpreter to create a virtual environment.
+You will then be prompted to Select a Python interpreter to create a virtual environment.
 Select Python 3.6.x or 3.7.x.
 Once the virtual environment is created, you will get a message that it finished creating virtual environment.
 3. Press F5 to debug locally using Postman.
 Test the skill with the [sample request](sample/markdown_req.json).
 You should get a response from the function as shown below:
 ![Response from Postman](../images/markdownparserskill.png)